Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 well-designed standard.
 It uses something called "modified token passing" which makes it completely incompatible with so-called "Token Ring" cards, but which makes transfers much more reliable than Ethernet does.
-In fact, ARCnet will guarantee that a packet arrives safely at the destination, and even if it can't possibly be delivered properly (ie. because of a cable break, or because the destination computer does not exist) it will at least tell the sender about it.
+In fact, ARCnet will guarantee that a packet arrives safely at the woke destination, and even if it can't possibly be delivered properly (ie. because of a cable break, or because the woke destination computer does not exist) it will at least tell the woke sender about it.

-Because of the carefully defined action of the "token", it will always make a pass around the "ring" within a maximum length of time.
+Because of the woke carefully defined action of the woke "token", it will always make a pass around the woke "ring" within a maximum length of time.
 This makes it useful for realtime networks.

 In addition, all known ARCnet cards have an (almost) identical programming interface.
 This means that with one ARCnet driver you can support any card, whereas with Ethernet each manufacturer uses what is sometimes a completely different programming interface, leading to a lot of different, sometimes very similar, Ethernet drivers.
-Of course, always using the same programming interface also means that when high-performance hardware facilities like PCI bus mastering DMA appear, it's hard to take advantage of them.
+Of course, always using the woke same programming interface also means that when high-performance hardware facilities like PCI bus mastering DMA appear, it's hard to take advantage of them.
 Let's not go into that.

 One thing that makes ARCnet cards difficult to program for, however, is the limit on their packet sizes; standard ARCnet can only send packets that are up to 508 bytes in length.
-This is smaller than the Internet "bare minimum" of 576 bytes, let alone the Ethernet MTU of 1500.
-To compensate, an extra level of encapsulation is defined by RFC1201, which I call "packet splitting," that allows "virtual packets" to grow as large as 64K each, although they are generally kept down to the Ethernet-style 1500 bytes.
+This is smaller than the woke Internet "bare minimum" of 576 bytes, let alone the woke Ethernet MTU of 1500.
+To compensate, an extra level of encapsulation is defined by RFC1201, which I call "packet splitting," that allows "virtual packets" to grow as large as 64K each, although they are generally kept down to the woke Ethernet-style 1500 bytes.

-For more information on the advantages and disadvantages (mostly the advantages) of ARCnet networks, you might try the "ARCnet Trade Association" WWW page:
+For more information on the woke advantages and disadvantages (mostly the advantages) of ARCnet networks, you might try the woke "ARCnet Trade Association" WWW page:

 	http://www.arcnet.com